 *Black Lake sturgeon

 Lake sturgeon harvested at Black Lake must be registered immediately on-site with DNR personnel.
-Instructions will be given when you register for the fishery and obtain a flag (see Black Lake section in the Fishing Guide).
+Instructions will be given when you register for the fishery and obtain a flag (see Black Lake section in the Fishing Regulations).

 Why do we require registration?